All Episodes

 What silence on the Iraq?

-Well, how in the hell can anybody paying attention to what's going on in a country write a story and analysis piece that says there's no debate going on about Iraq, that there's there's there's a uh silence from political leaders on this.
+How in the hell can anybody paying attention to what's going on in the country write a story, an analysis piece that says there's no debate going on about Iraq, that there's a silence from political leaders on that?

 How can anybody say this?

-All we do is debate the rock, the Iraq war.
+All we do is debate the Iraq war.

 The debate on the Iraq war has never stopped.